Max Raab: Film

-In the 1960s, a filmmaker asked Raab if he would donate the wardrobe for his low-budget film (David and Lisa).
+In the 1960s, filmmaker Frank Perry asked Raab if he would donate the wardrobe for his low-budget film (David and Lisa).
 Raab agreed with the stipulation that he could watch the filming of the movie.
 After three months of watching the creation of David and Lisa, Raab decided to enter the movie business.

 He purchased the film rights to John Barth's novel End of the Road.
 With the help of director Aram Avakian and writer Terry Southern, Raab adapted the novel into a film.

 Raab then purchased the film rights to Anthony Burgess' controversial novel A Clockwork Orange.
 However, when Raab presented the concept to the major film studios, they all turned it down.
 In addition, Raab had wanted members of the Beatles to be in the movie cast; they declined also.
 When director Stanley Kubrick showed interest in "A Clockwork Orange", Warner Brothers decided to produce the film, making Raab an executive producer.

 Raab's next film was Walkabout, another critical success.
 Raab produced several other films, including Lions Love with writer and director Agnès Varda.

 At age 73, Raab made his directorial debut with the documentary film STRUT!.
 Having watched Philadelphia's annual New Year's Day Mummers parade since he was a child, Raab set out to capture the world of the Mummers.
 STRUT! featured music from turn-of-the-century ragtime and Dixieland hymns to Broadway show tunes and pop music hits.
 Raab also produced the film's soundtrack.

 Raab then collaborated with filmmaker Robert Downey Sr. on the documentary film Rittenhouse Square.
 The movie was about a year in the life of Rittenhouse Square, one of Philadelphia's original park squares.
 It was an impressionistic and music filled film that showed the intersections of people's lives in this public space.
 "Max Raab is the most inspired producer I've ever worked with and the funniest.
 His music choices were always impeccable", says Downey.

 In his last two years, Raab and Downey again began work on a musical documentary on the composer Kurt Weill and his singer/actress Lotte Lenya.
 Raab died before the project was completed, but his wife and Downey were planning to finish it.